-Clinic Home Virtual PBA only have confirmed they can participate in an assessment and will have support, either through the already available evidence or evidence obtained through relevant phone calls.
-Difficulties dealing with any change of routine and causing severe distress unpredictable/challenging behaviour, non-responsiveness to others.
-Malignancy In cases where there is ACTIVE TREATMENT (includes chemotherapy and radiotherapy) the below actions should be followed before considering alternative routing options.
-Attempt to complete a PBA where medical contacts are available.
-Use and exhaust ALL contacts.
-If evidence is not forthcoming, then face-to-face virtual option should be selected.
+Clinic Home Virtual/Telephone PBA only an assessment and will have support, either through the already available Difficulties dealing with any change of routine and causing severe distress unpredictable/challenging behaviour, non-responsiveness to others.
+Malignancy In cases where there is ACTIVE TREA should be followed before considering ATMENT (includes chemotherapy and rang alternative routing options. diotherapy) the below actions 2.
+Use and exhaust ALL contact /here medical contacts are available. ts. g, then virtual or telephone option shoul d be selected.
 Evidence suggests condition is stable with no ongoing active treatment at the time of assessment.
 Presence of intermittent fatigue, disrupted sleep and peripheral numbness, with minimal functional restriction.
 The applicant is able to attend appointments, may potentially have resumed employment/college or attend social events.
 Whilst evidence may or may not support current treatment, evidence will support difficulties leaving the home due to intermittent or persistent symptoms of things like fatigue, and/or pain - however these will not be extreme in nature.
 See alternative options for higher levels of symptom presentation.
 However, there is no evidence that others coming into the home causes any distress or put their immune system at risk.
 Evidence suggests difficulty not only leaving the home, but also others coming into their home due to having a lower immune system from current or recent treatment.
 Other co-morbidities, potentially under investigation, and the information notes aggression and behavioural problems.
 Could have high levels of restriction, similar to those reported in the PBA only column but it will be clear the applicant have confirmed they can participate in an assessment and will have support, either through the already available evidence or evidence obtained through relevant phone calls.
 High level of restriction and active treatment.
 Symptoms which include severe fatigue, nausea and vomiting, hair loss and significant pain, nerve damage/numbness, Likely to spend the majority of time in bed or resting.
 Significant input from specialist and likely support/assistance with the majority of personal care needs frequently.
 The applicant may be in Hospital or hospice care.
 Musculoskeletal This will include conditions such as arthritis, back pain, joint conditions, fractures Evidence suggests condition is stable, or things like pain are well controlled.
 Whilst there may be some pain, discomfort, stiffness and/or restricted Whilst evidence may or may not support current treatment, evidence will support difficulties leaving the home due to intermittent or persistent Evidence suggests behavioural problems where this may include outbursts of aggression and/or violence.
 Evidence should be well documented or obtainable through appropriate sources.